slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere."
 -- Paulo Coelho*

+Letting go allows progress.
+Let things happen instead of trying things to happen.
 Accept loss.
 Surrender conceals great power: lulling the enemy into complacency, it gives you time to recoup, time to undermine, time for revenge.

 In order to come back you have to go away.
 Use this opportunity to re-create yourself.
 If you didn’t quit anything you would be still playing with toddlers.
 Every story has an end, but in life every end is just a new beginning.
 Surrendering to constant reinvention.